How Much Does Social Media Marketing Cost? Your 2026 Guide

 Setting Realistic Budget Expectations

-Here’s a simple way to think about it:
+Here is a simple way to think about it:

-• Brand Awareness: This goal often relies on high-quality, engaging organic content, supplemented with a modest ad spend to boost top-performing posts and expand reach.
+• Brand Awareness: This goal relies on high-quality, engaging organic content, supplemented with a modest ad spend to boost top-performing posts and expand reach.

 Key Factors That Drive Your Social Media Budget